Testing-acco/Sample-repo/README.md

 # Sample-repo

-This is a sample project for learning purposes
+This is a sample project to learn GIT